mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="11"></a>**#11** -- Learn to keep people dependent on you

 **Transgression**: The greatest mercenaries of the Italian Renaissance grew in power and influence through their actions until they were unexpectedly beheaded.
-There were simply too many alternatives available; and if there alternatives who can do the same thing cheaper while posing less of a threat to the powerful...
+There were simply too many alternatives available; and if there are alternatives who can do the same thing cheaper, while also posing less of a threat to the powerful...
 Well, then there's not much need to worry about retirement.

 **Observance**: Instead of joining one of the already strong political parties, Bismarck went straight for the weak king (and later the new king).
-No one in the strong party would have depended on him and he would've been "eaten up"; instead, he made the king strong, thereby also making himself indispensable, and soon grabbing the real control.
+No one in the strong party would have depended on him and he would've been "eaten up"; instead, he made the king strong, thereby also making himself indispensable, and soon grabbing real control.

 **Note**: Independence is very rarely compatible with power, and even then only at great cost.
-We should accept that we live in a society, fit in, make ourselves indispensable, and so instead of independence, we gain power by having others depend on us!b
+We should accept that we live in a society, fit in, make ourselves indispensable, and so instead of independence, we gain power by having others depend on us!

 <br>

 ## <a name="12"></a>**#12** -- Use selective honesty and generosity to disarm your victim

-**Observance**: Victor Lustig borrowed from Al Capone himself, promising to double the money in 60 days; but the Mafia boss, expecting a trick, was prepared for zero as well.
+**Observance**: Victor Lustig borrowed from Al Capone himself, promising to double the money in 60 days; but the Mafia boss, expecting a trick, was preparing the punishment for the zero returns option as well.
 What he was *not* prepared for was getting the original amount back from the "financially troubled" conman 60 days later, amidst a flurry of apologies; and the apparent honesty was so touching that he willingly gave him a share of the money -- which was Victor's real purpose from the start.

 **Note**: The above was the "official" example in the book, but I think the Trojan Horse mentioned at the end of the chapter is even more illustrative.
 Seem like you're giving, so that you can then take unabashedly.